tviloria/Defining-MITRE/README.md

 # Defining MITRE
- A research project to get to know the stages of MITRE and its benefits.
+ A research project to understand the stages of MITRE and the benefits in using this framework.